mbaumer/us_hep_funding/docs/_states/AL.md

 <a name="AL-06"></a>
 [Back to top](#top)
 ## AL-06 -- Rep. Gary Palmer (R)
+### Committees
+Gary Palmer is the #13 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016